-Your ticket will state which court is handling your ticket.
+Your traffic ticket will state which court is handling your ticket.

 Inform the Court

-How you inform the court of your not guilty plea depends on the court.
+How you inform the court you wish to fight your traffic ticket depends on the WY court.
 Some courts require formal processes (generally, this means you must complete a form); others only require you to show up on the date of your hearing.

-Check your citation for specific instructions; if you can’t find any or are confused, contact your court.
+Check your Wyoming traffic ticket for specific instructions; if you can't find any or are confused, contact your court.

 Rescheduling or Postponing Your Hearing

-Whether your court requires a formal scheduling process or only requires you to appear in court on the date on your ticket, you must notify your court as soon as you realize you can’t make the date.
-Most courts will reschedule hearings if you make your request within a reasonable time.
+Whether your court requires a formal scheduling process or only requires you to appear in court on the date listed on your traffic ticket, you must notify your court as soon as you realize you can't make it.
+Most WY circuit courts will reschedule hearings if you make your request within a reasonable time.

 Drivers hire traffic ticket attorneys for different reasons.